-Inclusive, Inspirational Workshops - helping learners understand their brains better
+Inclusive, Inspirational Workshops - helping schools & learners understand brains better & communicate

-By the end of this workshop, students will:
+By the end of this half day workshop, students will:

 • Understand what neurodiversity means and how it can affect people differently.